AliceO2Group/MonitoringCustomComponents/spark-streaming-aggregator/README.md

 ## Run
 1. Move created `.jar` file from `target/` to Spark's `jars/` directory
-2. Download the jars listed in **Package Dependencies**
+2. Download the jars listed in **Package Dependencies** and move them to the Spark's `jars/` directory
 3. Edit the YAML configuration file
-4. Enable Flume's Avro Sink to pass values to Spark
+4. Configure a Flume Avro Sink to transmit values to Spark (the values MUST have the format described below)

 *Example:*
 ```